-High Medium Low None Other 0 1 3 3 1
+High Medium Low None Other - 1 2 3 2

 Respondent Response Rationale Cepro None ENGIE None There is no implementation cost associated with this proposal for ENGIE, we should see a slight reduction in overheads by not having to go through the Difference Metering process for customers seeking a Third Party Supply.
-IMServ Low The cost to serve Complex/Shared/Third Party Network and Shared Arrangement sites are high due to their bespoke and manual nature.
-This modification probably adds a greater number of sites falling into these types of arrangements.
-Costs will be relatively modest given the above comments although higher than a typical SVA traded site.
-Costs will rise in proportion to the number of sites being serviced and how complex the arrangements become.
+IMServ Other The cost to serve Complex/Shared/Third Party Network and Shared Arrangement sites are high due to their bespoke and manual nature.
+This modification probably adds to that.
+The ongoing cost is impossible to estimate given this Modification gives no clue as to the volume of likely MPANs to take up the scheme.
 Northern Powergrid None In isolation, we do not anticipate P455 resulting in any ongoing costs.
 SNRG Low/Medium We expect these costs to be Low to Medium in the early years.
 While P455 removes a lot of the complexity to support the consumer's choice, it does not remove it fully.
 We expect some costs to impact us in support of working with external agents and other adjacent arrangements in support of the Third Party Suppliers in these scenarios.
 Stark Low UKPN As per the response to Q9 without a DCUSA solution we cannot determine the size of the overall change, as a result it is impossible to determine the ongoing cost to facilitate.